kittenlogic/unsupervised-pleasures/_posts/2020-11-10-queer-ai-ultimate-fantasy-023.md

 No.

-Then how many people is the mass of the sun and moon and the earth.
+Then how many people is the mass of the sun and moon and the earth?

-... is six.

-Okay, let's say I have all these wonderful and beautiful arms.
-But how do I know which one is which?
+Is it six?

 There are only six inches between a man and a woman.
 A woman's size doesn't matter.
 A woman's curves...
 There are curves.
 There are NO curves.
 You can't see a woman's curves.
 All you can see is what you put in your mouth.

 ## Human Prompt